Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 Before we can evaluate the percentage requirements for various scenarios, we must first calculate the range for the double-dip advantage.

-The white paper [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](https://arxiv.org/pdf/1910.02218.pdf) outlines the equation to derive the minimum percentage of the network space an attacker would be required to have in order to undertake a majority attack, for chains using between 1 and 10 consecutive blocks with the same challenge.
+The paper [Proof-of-Stake Longest Chain Protocols: Security vs Predictability](https://arxiv.org/pdf/1910.02218.pdf) outlines the equation to derive the minimum percentage of the network space an attacker would be required to have in order to undertake a majority attack, for chains using between 1 and 10 consecutive blocks with the same challenge.
 However, Chia uses a larger -- and variable -- amount of consecutive blocks with the same challenge.
 Because of this, we must solve the equation for two additional values:

 * 16 -- This is the minimum number of blocks in a slot.
 (See [Section 3.9](/docs/03consensus/overflow_blocks#minimum-block-requirement "Section 3.9: Minimum Block Requirement") for more info.)
 In the worst-case scenario, an attacker with an unbounded number of fast timelords could theoretically create a chain that always uses this minimum number, as explained in the next section.